jundalisay/spblist/content/en/material/fallacies/string.md

 {{< /q >}}

+### The Simultaneity of Time Fallacy

 The big problem began in 1905 when Einstein applied the same constant speed of light to time, as the idea of "simultaneity of time".

-Practically, this prevented teleportation and only allowed time travel upon reaching very fast speeds.
+Practically, this prevented teleportation and only allowed time-travel upon reaching very fast speeds.

 Theoreticaly, this led to problems with particle physics when the possible interactions between particles were analyzed through Feynman loops.
 - These loops applied the simultaneity of time to particles and naturally came up with impossible infinities.